AlexBAV/AsyncCppRpc/README.md

 Note that the server implementation must be capable of processing concurrent requests in this case.

-If RPC interface consists of "fire-and-forget" notification methods only, the library provides the following optimization:
+If RPC interface consists of "fire-and-forget" notification methods only, the library provides the following optimizations:

-* No read requests are issued on a client-side of a connection, allowing the usage of an asymmetric communication channels.
+* No read requests are issued on a client-side of a connection.
+* No write requests are issued on a server side of a connection.

+This allows the usage of an asymmetric communication channels.

 ### Server-side Connection Operation